 In addition to visiting the abbey, the mediaeval village’s four museums offer tourists the chance to immerse themselves in the rich past of the Norman rock.

-HOURS UNTIL CHRISTMAS HOLIDAYS : Historical Museum, Maritime Museum and Logis Tiphaine: open from Friday to Tuesday, from 10.30am to 4pm (closed on Wednesday and Thursday).
+OPENING HOURS : Historical Museum, Maritime Museum and Logis Tiphaine: open from Friday to Tuesday, from 10.30am to 4.30pm (last entrance) – closed on Wednesday and Thursday.
 Archéoscope: closed.

 The tourism boom at Mont Saint-Michel